ffd114/easyclone/README.md

 - `skip` (default: `false`): skip install when plugin exist. **Warning!** this will still delete if `strict` is `true` and `repositories.enable` is `false`
 - `cleanup`(default: `[.git, .github]`): array of string which files or folders will be deleted after installing plugin
 - `repositories`:
-  - `url`: URL of the repo, can be `org/repo` for Github repositories or absolute URL `https://gitlab.com/org/repo.git`
+  - `url`: URL of the repo, can be `org/repo` for Github repositories or absolute URL `https://gitlab.com/org/repo.git`, or if local directory use `./` prefix
   - `branch` (optional): specify branch or tag otherwise it will clone the latest
   - `hash` (optional): specify hash.
 This will skip branch config if specified
   - `path`: location to install